chanukaadikari/sokari-website/README.md

+# Sokari-website
+It's a website for a clothing brand.
+The brand name is Sokari.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.